electric-sql/electric/website/blog/posts/2024-12-09-electric-beta-release.md

 So many real-time sync systems demo well but break under real load.

 Electric has been [engineered from the ground up](/docs/api/http) to handle high-throughput workloads, like [Trigger.dev](https://trigger.dev/launchweek/0/realtime), with low latency and flat resource use.
-You can stream real-time data to **millions of concurrent users** from a single commodity Postgres:
+You can stream real-time data to **millions of concurrent users** from a single commodity Postgres.

-We ran a benchmark testing Electric's memory usage and latency for updates to clients.
-With a sustained load of 16 transactions per second, memory usage and latency are <em>flat</em> as we scale from 100k to 1 million clients!
+The chart below is from our cloud [benchmarks](/docs/reference/benchmarks), testing Electric's memory usage and latency with a single Electric service scaling real-time sync from 100k to 1million concurrent clients under a sustained load of 960 writes/minute.
+Both memory usage and latency are essentially <em>flat</em>:

 <figure>
   <ScalabilityChart />
 </figure>

-See our [benchmarks](/docs/reference/benchmarks) page for more details.

 You can also see how large-scale apps built with Electric feel to use with our updated [ Linearlite](/demos/linearlite) demo.
 This is a [Linear](https://linear.app) clone that loads 100,000k issues and their comments through Electric into PGlite.
-It loads fast, it feels instant and it's fully interactive:
+Once loaded, it's fully interactive and feels instant to use:

 <figure>
   <a href="https://linearlite.examples.electric-sql.com" target="_blank">